 If you want to make your own almond paste, you can do this while the dough is resting.
 Also wrap the almond paste with cling film and keep in the fridge until it's ready to use.

+Pre-heat the oven to 160 degrees Celsius or 320 degrees Fahrenheit.
 You can bake the gevulde speculaas in all kinds of variations, round in a spring form or rectangle in a large oven dish or on an oven tray.

-Th edges will be a bit thinner and crunchier if you make the cookie on the oven tray.
+The edges will be a bit thinner and crunchier if you make the cookie on the oven tray.
 Divide the dough in 2 equal parts and roll them out until they fit inside the oven dish or tray.

 Add the second layer of dough on top and press the edges well.
 Divide the almonds on top.
 Combine the second egg yolk with a bit of milk and use a whisk to coat the top of the cookie with the egg wash.

 Bake the cookie in about 25 to 30 minutes, the exact time depends on your oven and the thickness of the cookie.
 Let it cool off slightly and divide into cubes or triangles.
 Enjoy!